-a.
-Have documentation showing successful completion of the previous grade by a demonstrated proficiency of at least 65% or higher in the core areas of reading, math, English, science, and social sciences (history and/or geography) within the previous grade.

-b.
-Students will take an assessment during the admission process.
+- a.
+Have documentation showing successful completion of the previous grade by a demonstrated proficiency of at least 65% or higher in the core areas of reading, math, English, science, and social sciences (history and/or geography) within the previous grade. - b.
+Students will take an assessment during the admission process. - c.

-c.
 Excessive behavior problems or extremely poor academic performance may result in recommendation to a lower grade level.

 Current students must meet the following criteria to be promoted to the next successive grade: a.
-Pass all subjects with at least 65% average.
+Pass all subjects with at least 60% average.
+Semester 1 and 2 grades will be averaged for a final course grade.
+Credits for each semester will be added if the final average is passing.

-b.
+- b.
 Have no more than two "F's" in any academic subject within an academic year.
-(Middle School) c.
+(Middle School) - c.
 Retention of a currently enrolled High School student occurs when the appropriate number of credits can not be recovered and maintain course to graduation.
 At this time the student, parent(s), and teacher(s) may construct a plan for the student to complete prior to the beginning of the next academic year.
-The plan will include remedial or credit recovery work to be completed through a school-approved program.
+The plan will include remedial or credit recovery work to be completed through a school-approved program at the parent's expense.
+Credit recovery for core courses will be offered through IDLA or by repeating the course at LCS.